wknoben/BCQC-METSIM-SUMMA/README.md

 # BCQC-METSIM-SUMMA
-A work flow that uses US department of energy data in temporal desegregation to create SUMMA forcing data and other input files
+A workflow that uses US department of energy data in temporal desegregation to create forcing data and other input files for SUMMA, structure for unifying multiple modelling assumptions.
+Follow the instructions found in the numbered folders to recreate the workflow.